Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

     },
 ```

-- Key: It will be generated from the input of the Enrichment Service using SHA-256 algorithm in the format `{domain}-{version}-{hash of the images and features}`.
+- Key: It will be generated from the input of the Enrichment Service using SHA-256 algorithm in the format `{hash of the images and features}`.
   This format ensures that any change in the content of the image or the settings in `features`, including prompt and enhancement flags, will generate a new key/value.
 The old key/value will be expired based on the expiry date.

 - Value: It will be the result of the Enrichment Service, including the Computer Vision and OpenAI services.